ucla/moodle-local_syllabus/README.md

 # Introduction

-The UCLA syllabus plugin has 3 components to it:
+The syllabus plugin has 3 components to it:

 1) Syllabus uploader/viewer
 2) Course alert web service